-A parent’s love truly knows no bounds, everything you do as a mother, father, or even a grandparent for your children comes from love and concern.
+A parent’s love truly knows no bounds.
+Everything you do as a mother, father, or grandparent for your children comes from love and concern.

-You want to ensure that what they are wearing or playing with is safe for them and not full of toxic chemicals or made by people in distress and in poor working conditions.
-Ethical kids clothing is good for the environment and the best option to dress your littles in.
+You want to ensure that what they are wearing or playing with is safe for them and not full of toxic chemicals or made by people in distress and poor working conditions.
+Ethical kid's clothing is good for the environment and the best option to dress your littles in.

-Children grow fast, especially in their first two years, and with that comes mountains of textile waste, over 183 million pieces of clothing that children have outgrown end up in landfills.
+Children grow fast, especially in their first two years, and mountains of textile waste come with that.
+Over 183 million pieces of clothing children have outgrown end up in landfills.

-There are approximately 120 billion units of packaging that go to waste annually, so opting for sustainable brands that offer clothing free of chemicals, that come from Fair Trade facilities, offset their carbon emissions, and reduce their impact is key!
+Approximately 120 billion units of packaging go to waste annually, so opting for sustainable brands that offer clothing free of chemicals that come from Fair Trade facilities, offset their carbon emissions, and reduce their impact is key!

 Fair Trade and Ethical Kids Clothing Brands

-Regardless of what you’re shopping for ensuring that it is safe and chemical-free for your child is the utmost priority, often times clothing bothers little ones' skin and causes irritation especially if they are already suffering from things like eczema.
+Regardless of what you’re shopping for, ensuring it is safe and chemical-free for your child is the utmost priority.
+Often, clothing bothers little ones' skin and irritates them, especially if they already suffer from eczema.

-Navigating sustainable shopping can be challenging, there are so many things to be on the lookout for.
-To help you, we've got a whole section at the end of this called how to shop for ethical kid's clothing, it'll make the whole process so much easier.
+Navigating sustainable shopping can be challenging.
+There are so many things to be on the lookout for.
+To help you, we've got a section at the end of this called how to shop for ethical kid's clothing.
+It'll make the whole process so much easier.

-With modern designs and beautiful colors, Jazzy Organics thoughtfully makes quality baby clothes that are super soft and made from GOTS-certified organic cotton.
+With modern designs and beautiful colors, Jazzy Organics thoughtfully makes super soft baby clothes from GOTS-certified organic cotton.
 They have easy-to-change features and have ensured that their organic kid’s clothing is safe for sensitive skin and made with non-toxic materials.

-Jazzy Organics has super cute designs like orange lions, colorful sea turtles, and adorable hippos, they come in a variety of colors that reviews have raved about, especially the vibrancy of them.
-Their sizes range from Newborn – 4T and the price ranges from $19.00 - $45.00.
+Jazzy Organics has cute designs like orange lions, colorful sea turtles, and adorable hippos.
+They come in a variety of colors that reviews have raved about, especially their vibrancy of them.

 On top of only using organic cotton, they also support Fair Trade practices for their producers in developing countries.
 This ensures that the workers are paid fair living wages and are protected by labor laws.
 THEECOHUB10 for 10% off.